-Books/Authors I want to read:
+Books/Authors I wa ant to read: ]

+- 1

-Where I will get books:
+Where will I get books?

 Borrow from the library Read Online Trade books with friends

 Buy at a bookstore Buy Online Other

-Where I will read:
+Where will I read?

 In my bedroom In the living room Outside

 In my car At the beach Other

-Log all of the books that you read write them down.
-You can write th paper.
+Log all of the books that you read.
+If you read one book, write it down.
+If you read 100, write them down.
+You ca write them here.
+If you run out of room, add another piece of paper.

 OR

+Looking for an even easier way to log your books?
+Do it online.
+Click here to enter your book titles online.
+Your school will keep a list of all the books that you read.
+Remember, you only need to log your books on paper or online.
+NOT BOTH.

+Happy Summer Reading!